Neutral Helium Microscopy (SHeM): A Review: Introduction

 After the work of Koch et al., other research groups focused on a simpler configuration: the pinhole microscope.
 This configuration uses a small circular aperture (a pinhole) to collimate the beam instead of focusing optics.
-The resolution is determined by the size of the pinhole.
-With this configuration Witham and Sánchez managed to obtain the first SHeM images in reflection mode in 2011 \cite{witham_simple_2011}, see Fig.~\ref{fig:secondimage}.
-The initial resolution was $1.5$ $\upmu$m and later $0.35$ $\upmu$m \cite{witham2012increased}, which remains the highest resolution obtained so far with a neutral helium atom microscope.
-In 2014 Witham and Sánchez also demonstrated microscopy with an $^{84}Kr$-beam \cite{witham_exploring_2014}.
-See Fig.~\ref{fig:withams_pinhole_setup}
+The resolution is determined by the size of the pinhole, see Fig.~\ref{fig:withams_pinhole_setup}.
+Using a configuration with a pinhole placed directly in front of the nozzle, Witham and Sánchez managed to obtain the first SHeM images in reflection mode in 2011 \cite{witham_simple_2011}, see Fig.~\ref{fig:secondimage}.
+The initial resolution was $1.5~\upmu$m and later $0.315$~$\upmu$m \cite{witham2012increased}, which remains the highest resolution obtained so far with a neutral helium atom microscope.
+In 2014 Witham and Sánchez also demonstrated reflection imaging with a Krypton beam \cite{witham_exploring_2014}, see also~\cite{Witham-thesis}.

-Around the same time as Witham and Sánchez, Barr et al. had worked on a pinhole microscope with a slightly different design, using a skimmer in combination with a collimating pinhole aperture~\cite{barr2012desktop}.
-For a detailed discussion of different helium microscope designs see Section~\ref{sec:optimal_config}.
-The first images from this instrument were published in 2015 \cite{fahy2015highly}.
-For a diagram of the setup, see Fig.~\ref{fig:dastoor_pinhole_setup}.

-To this day, the pinhole setup remains the most widespread neutral helium microscopy design, despite the fact that higher resolution can be achieved with the zone plate configuration as will be discussed in Section \ref{sec:optimal_config}.